RoboLecturer/RoboLecturer-Code/LinuxSetup.md

 # Linux Setup For ROS
 There're 3 options depending on your OS:
-1. Docker for Mac
+1. WSL (Windows Subsystem Linux) for Windows,
-2. WSL (Windows Subsystem Linux) for Windows, or
+2. Docker for Mac, or
 3. VirtualBox (for both OSes).

 ## Contents